-A sustainable measure that is to indicate, if and where environmental and social resources should be used (upper left field in Figure 1) must consider both external and opportunity cost.
+A sustainable measure that is to indicate, if and where environmental and social resources should be used (upper left field of the matrix in Figure 1) must consider both external and opportunity cost.
 As an indicator the absolute Sustainable Value Added would measure the residual value after Value Added of a company was adjusted for external environmental and social costs and opportunity costs.
 More formally, this is expressed by:

-Sustainable Value Added: Covering direct and opportunity costs absolute Sustainable Value Added = Value Added - external environmental and social cost - opportunity cost social external effects it is impossible to come up with meaningful results.
+absolute Sustainable Value Added = Value Added - external environmental and social cost opportunity cost

+However, here again without complete monetary information on the numerous environmental and social external effects it is impossible to come up with meaningful results.
 In investment decision making the question, if the benefits of an investment opportunity exceed its direct costs is usually treated first.
-Only if an investment opportunity passes this test, the second test (Does it provide more value than other investment opportunities?) is carried out.
 When it comes to sustainable measures the question, if a resource should be used, can only be answered, if external costs are known.
 The second issue, where the resources should be allocated, can, however, be answered even if external costs are unknown by calculating a relative Sustainable Value Added (upper right field of the matrix in Figure 1).
 We therefore propose to separate the two questions.
 In the following the second question is in the focus of our attention.